 We recently spent a weekend in a very nice and cozy city of Kaluga, where we were kindly invited by one of our readers, Lyuba and Vova.
 We walked around the city, went to the Museum of Cosmonautics and the Planetarium, went to see the exhibits Archstoyanie festival.
 To be honest, we were pleasantly surprised by the impression that Kaluga itself made on us, in particular, and all this weekend in general.
 And although the frost that suddenly began for us made some adjustments to our plans and slightly reduced the time of our walks, I would like to believe that after all, we could feel the spirit of Kaluga, and we really liked it.

-Pleasant walk around Kaluga
+Nice walk around Kaluga

-Lyuba, Vova, thank you very much for yourHospitality and for inviting us!
-It is always very joyful to meet such nice and open-minded people!
-It seems to us that we liked Kaluga so much precisely because of you and now it will always be associated with you and Smeshariki, who have flown away into space.
+Lyuba, Vova, thank you very much for your hospitality and for inviting us!
+It is always very joyful to meet such pleasant and open-minded people!
+It seems to us that we liked Kaluga so much thanks to you, and now it will always be associated with you and the Smeshariki who flew into space..